 3D printing is essentially the act of layering material into geometrical patterns until you have the part you want.
 It is often called “additive” manufacturing, because you are starting with nothing and adding material until you have the part you want.
 Technological breakthroughs in 3D printing have made the process a powerful tool for hobbyists, fabricators and large manufacturers.

-Let’s be honest, subtractive manufacturing often takes second place in the cool contest.
+Let’s be honest, subtractive manufacturing (such as laser cutting) often takes second place in the cool contest.
 It has lasers and sparks and robots, but it doesn’t quite have the mind-blowing sci-fi allure of 3D printing.
 That’s OK.
 It’s still cool, and it is still immensely functional.
 And the truth is subtractive manufacturing has become its own sleek and sophisticated technology in the past several years.

 So what happens when you put the powers of laser cutting and 3D printing together?
 They can be the ultimate complement to each other.
 Together, they create a multi-media manufacturing model that can do just about anything.
 Intricate, complex geometric parts?
 3D printing has you covered.
 Metal panels, 2-D patterns and intricate flat components?
-Laser cutting can churn them out quickly and efficiently.
+Online laser cutting services can churn them out quickly and efficiently.

 Here are some ways 3D printing and laser cutting can combine into amazing projects: